MattyMc/MattyMc.github.io/_posts/2015-1-4-building-with-omniauth.md

 CLIENT_ID: "YOUR_CLIENT_ID_FROM_GOOGLE.apps.googleusercontent.com"
 CLIENT_SECRET: "YOUR_SECRET_TOKEN"
 {% endhighlight %}

 *Note: This is where our Figaro gem works its magic.
 The Figaro gem will help keep information in this file safe.
-You're definitely going to want to ensure that your CLIENT_ID and CLIENT_SECRET remain secret through the lifetime of your application*
+You're definitely going to want to ensure that your CLIENT_ID and CLIENT_SECRET remain secret through the lifetime of your application.*

 Finally, note that Google is going to need upwards of 10 minutes to roll out the new redirect URLS your provided.
 In the mean time, we'll get up and running with OmniAuth.